DataBiosphere/terra-cli/README.md

 ```

 The Terra CLI allows running supported external tools within the context of a workspace.
+The `app-launch` configuration property controls how tools are run: in a Docker container,
+or a local child process.

 Nextflow and the Gcloud CLIs are the first examples of supported tools.
 Exactly what it means to be a "supported" tool is still under discussion.